List of Olympic female artistic gymnasts for Algeria

 Gymnastics events have been staged at the Olympic Games since 1896.
 Farah Boufadene became the first Algerian female artistic gymnast to compete at the Olympic Games, doing so in 2016.
 Kaylia Nemour won the gold medal on uneven bars at the 2024 Olympic Games.
-In doing so, she began the first Algerian gymnast, as well as the first gymnast from the African continent, to win an Olympic medal.
+In doing so, she became the first Algerian gymnast, as well as the first gymnast from the African continent, to win an Olympic medal.